OUR KICKSTARTER CAMPAIGN HAS ENDED!

 Supplement mode | Battery supplies additional power if the USB input is insufficient | |

-Portable mode | RoboHeart can run on battery only if needed | |
+Portable mode | RoboHeart can run on battery only | |

 Battery mode | Charging | 5 V / 0.2 A (max) |